 - Where the Line Bleeds (2009)

-- The Fire This Time: A New Generation Speaks About Race (2016)
+- The Fire This Time: A New Generation Speaks About Race, Editor (2016)

 Jesmyn Ward was born in 1977 in DeLisle, Mississippi.
 Her mother’s employer paid for her to attend a private school after she was bullied by black students at a public school.
 She earned a BA at Stanford University in 1999 and a Master’s degree in 2000.
 Ward earned an MFA in Creative Writing from the University of Michigan in 2005.